YeaItsJesus/Module1Challenge/README.md

 Initially I somewhat understood the concept but it was not until I practiced and worked on the code that I got a way better comprehension on the matter.

 ![Screenshot](https://user-images.githubusercontent.com/122085651/215297574-a4e0a98f-9cf8-4c05-a086-93dd147e5d58.png "Screenshot")

+I also learned how to add a screenshot to my ReadMe file!